MK-Ware/Duplicate-file-remover/README.md

 Hope you find it useful.

 Update: Because 2 different files of different lengths (i.e size) can yield the same md5 checksum, I added file size checking to the program.
 2 files can't have the same size and the same md5 checksum unless they have the same content.

+Update: Added a new feature; now the user can choose to ignore certain file extensions (.rar .py ...etc).